 Now a household name, The Ritz was the first hotel in London to have bathrooms in every guest room.
 It has hosted royals and stars from Edward II to Charlie Chaplin, but is usually recognised for its legendary afternoon tea.
-It was also setting for one of the most famous scenes in Richard Curtis’ Notting Hill.
+It was also the setting for one of the most famous scenes in Richard Curtis’ Notting Hill.
 Actress Anna (Julia Roberts) invites bookseller William (Hugh Grant) to visit her at The Ritz while she carries out press interviews in a huge suite overlooking St James’ Park.

 The Langham London